Welcome to Brian's Photography Site!

 Brian Call's ultimate goal with photography is to encourage others to reconnect with our imperiled natural world.
 "We are losing wilderness areas at an alarming rate, and developing a greater sense of intimacy with the earth and its natural cycles is of critical importance.
 Hopefully my nature photography will contribute to inspiring this kind of emotional and spiritual connection that is so urgently needed."

 Brian discovered a passion for nature photography in the years following graduation from Montserrat College of Art, where he studied fine arts and graduated in 1985 with a major in Illustration and a minor in Graphic Design.
 Through the use of composition and light his images capture a sense of intimacy and wonder, while reflecting his passion and devotion to protecting the natural environment.
-In recent years his photography has expanded to include documenting Florida's historical places, such as Stiltsville in Biscayne Bay.
+In recent years his photography has expanded to include documenting Florida's historical places, such as Stiltsville in Biscayne National Park.
 His work is repeatedly described as having a unique vision in style and content as well as employing a masterful execution of his craft.
-Brian recently completed an Artist in Residence at the Deering Estate at Cutler where he had chronicled Florida's past through a series of fine art photo exhibits - "Wilderness," "Bay Side," and his final exhibit "Endangered" - that all detail the beauty and peril of Florida's rich flora, fauna, and architecture.

 The program focuses on how South Florida artists inspire conservation through their artwork.
 Frequently requested to speak publicly about his photography and his conservation efforts, he has traveled throughout Florida to speak at schools, public libraries, environmental organizations, civic groups, and private parties.
 Through his nature photography, Brian's goal has not only been for his images to inspire people to connect to the very special natural areas here in South Florida, but also that they will be inspired to connect, help preserve, and protect natural areas wherever they are from.